zoumanakeita/ZoumanaKEITA-JeremyIDOUMBA/README.md

 # Book Search App developed by Zoumana KEITA and Jeremy IDOUMBA-MOUTIN
-# Supervised by Sami FERHAH
+# Supervised by Mr Sami FERHAH

 Android app helps users to search books and display cover images.
 It also allows you to recommend books to friends.